Radikal

 Radikal (lit.
 'Radical') was a daily liberal Turkish language newspaper, published in Istanbul.
 From 1996 it was published by Aydın Doğan's Doğan Media Group.
-Although Radikal did not endorse a particular political alignment, it was generally considered by the public as a social liberal newspaper.
+Although Radikal did not endorse a particular political alignment, it was generally considered by the public to be a social liberal newspaper.
 Despite only having a circulation of around 25,000 (July 2013), it was considered one of the most influential Turkish newspapers.

-It was praised for its culture, arts, and interview sections, as well as columnists such as M. Serdar Kuzuloğlu, Hakkı Devrim, Yıldırım Türker, Türker Alkan, Tarhan Erdem, Cengiz Çandar, and Altan Öymen.
-Hasan Celal Güzel, former minister of national education, Murat Yetkin, and Mustafa Akyol, son of Taha Akyol, also write for Radikal.
+It was praised for its culture, arts, and interview sections, as well as having columnists such as M. Serdar Kuzuloğlu, Hakkı Devrim, Yıldırım Türker, Türker Alkan, Tarhan Erdem, Cengiz Çandar, and Altan Öymen.
+Hasan Celal Güzel, former minister of national education, Murat Yetkin, and Mustafa Akyol, son of Taha Akyol, also wrote for Radikal.

-On 22 March 2016, it was announced that the newspaper was shutting down by the end of the month due to financial reasons.
+On 22 March 2016, the newspaper announced it was shutting down at the end of the month due to financial reasons.

 History

 Radikal was founded in 1996, and "within a decade ... had become one of the most influential newspapers in the country, especially renowned for its top-drawer columnists and its coverage of intellectual debates".
 Its circulation, however, remained relatively low.

 In 2004 Radikal was awarded the Turk Democracy Associations "Democracy Media Award" (jointly with Zaman).